ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 # SURA

-TO DO: 15/7 - Complete Sentence Selection and automated pipeline
+TO DO: 21/7
+1) add he was travelling in type of phrases from openie input

 1) Exp with - diff weights of lists
 			- adding list 0 containing only kill, die, injure
 			- shuffling verbs amongst lists